-It’s a home that almost certainly cost you a significant sum, it looks pretty well just like a house, it’s your permanent place of residence – it is, to all intents and purposes a house like any other.
+It’s a home that almost certainly cost you a significant sum, it looks pretty well just like a house, it’s your permanent place of residence, despite also having wheels, its not a vehicle – it is, to all intents and purposes a house like any other.

-You might be forgiven, therefore, for thinking that standard home building and contents insurance – as taken out by just about every other homeowner – serves as well for your residential static home insurance.
+You might be forgiven, therefore, for wondering whether to compare car insurance or standard home building and contents insurance – as taken out by just about every other homeowner – for your residential static home insurance.

 But that is likely to prove a costly and mistaken decision if your park home suffers loss or damage and you need to make a claim.